marcellomontemagno/marcellomontemagno.github.io/_posts/2016-02-24-SOLID-principles.md

 'A class should have only one reason to change.'

 You should have isolated behaviours, in small, cohesive, packages.
-This allow you to make changes to a functionality safely.
+This allow you to make changes to a functionality safely, you'll not risk to break part of the system that don't need to change.

 ### O: Open Close Principle